 - Make low-sodium chicken broth – I almost never add salt to mine.
 You can always add salt to the dish you’re cooking later.

-- Make it savory – bay leaves, onion, garlic, shallots, sage, oregano, basil, thyme, savory, rosemary
+- Make it savory – bay leaves, onion, garlic, shallots, sage, oregano, basil, thyme, savory, rosemary or marjoram

 FAQ

 It tastes like regular broth, just with much deeper and richer flavor.
 When making homemade, the taste will vary depending on the ingredients you add to season it.
-But, guaranteed, it will taste much better than store-bought!
+But guaranteed, it will taste much better than store-bought!

 Recipes that use chicken bone broth